nuuuwan/news_lk3_data/README.md

 The directive further discourages exceeding the pre-determined number of employees for specific positions.
 This measure aims to streamline government staffing and ensure appropriate resource allocation.

 The State Minister highlighted the current surplus of development officers as a prime example of underutilized potential within the existing workforce.

-110 Commitments Loom as Sri Lanka Makes Strides on IMF Bailout

 ...